 Eltonhead Mansion, 26 Hillchase Court, Pikesville, Maryland (sorority house)

-College Park, University of Maryland, Maryland, USA (establishing campus shots)
+College Park, University of Maryland, Maryland (establishing campus shots)

 House of Evil

-- The band at the party that performs five (!) songs were 4 Out of 5 Doctors.
+The band at the party that performs five (!) songs was 4 Out of 5 Doctors.